-Paraplegia is the word used to describe the body's loss of movement and/or feeling as a result of an injury to the nervous system.
+Paraplegia is the word used to describe the body's loss of movement and/or feeling.

 Paraplegia is complete or partial paralysis of the lower half of the body.

 Some people may resume some function.
 Many people with paraplegia may have long-term loss of function.

 Injury to the nervous system is the most common cause of paraplegia.
 Common injuries and other causes include: Broken neckBroken backStrokeSpinal cord injuryGenetic disorder (hereditary spastic paraplegia)Congenital (present at birth)InfectionAutoimmune diseasesTumor (either within the spinal cord or pushing on the spinal cord)Syrinx (a spinal cord disorder)

 Paraplegia is often the result of an accident.
 People who participate in high-risk or high-contact sports or those who drive recklessly may be at greater risk.

 Symptoms will depend on how much of the spinal cord is involved.
 Symptoms include: Loss of movement or muscle control in the legs, feet, toes, or trunkLoss of feeling in the legs, feet, toes, or trunkTingling in the legs, feet, toes, or trunkLoss of bowel and bladder controlSexual difficulties

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Neurosurgeons, orthopedists, and neurologists are involved in diagnosis after a paralytic injury has occurred.